 We want Michigan drivers to be able to make informed decisions to best protect themselves and their families.

 Importantly, we are sharing our recommended car insurance coverage levels to help drivers resist the temptation to choose lower medical limits to chase the promise of “savings” that the politicians promised would result from changing No-Fault (as we’ve shown, these savings won’t add up to very much for most drivers).

 Injured in a motor vehicle accident?
 Call Michigan Auto Law first

 If you have been injured in a motor vehicle accident or if you have any questions about the recommended car insurance coverage we provided, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced attorneys.
 There is absolutely no cost or obligation.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.